 Ears are also great places for problems to occur.
-Normally your dog’s ears should look and smell clean and they should be free of wax and dry skin.
+Normally your dog’s ears should look and smell clean and be free of wax and dry skin.
 There should be no hair loss or redness in the skin and no pain or discomfort.
-If any of these signs are present then a checkup is needed.
-The ear canal consists of a long slender tube, which extends downwards & then inwards to the base of the skull where the ear drum is located.
+If any of these signs are present, then a checkup is needed.
+The ear canal consists of a long slender tube, which extends downwards & then inwards to the base of the skull, where the eardrum is located.
 The canal is lined with a delicate layer of skin that produces wax.
-The skin continually migrates to the outside carrying wax and any debris with it.
+The skin continually migrates to the outside, carrying wax and any debris with it.
 This is the natural cleaning mechanism of the ear.

 Bacteria and yeasts are the most common agents involved in infection.
 They are usually secondary causes and follow a primary irritation.
 These organisms cause inflammation and ulceration of the ear canal resulting in wax and exudate buildup.
 They require specific drugs given over time to eliminate them from the ear canal.

 Allergy is probably the most common underlying primary cause of inflammation in the ear.
-Allergy in dogs causes inflamed and itchy skin over many parts of the body often including the skin lining the ear canal.
-Sometimes inflamed ears are the only sign that the dog has allergy.
+Allergy in dogs causes inflamed and itchy skin over many parts of the body, including the skin lining the ear canal.
+Sometimes inflamed ears are the only sign that the dog has an allergy.
 Bacteria then come along as secondary infections.
 Successful treatment requires that the allergy is treated along with the infection.

-The ear is then cleaned under anaesthetic and the appropriate treatment is started.
+The ear is then cleaned under anaesthetic, and the appropriate treatment is started.

 Inflamed or infected ears are very painful.

-A follow up check is always required after treating an ear infection to check the progress of healing.
+A follow-up check is always required after treating an ear infection to check the progress of healing.
 We do not stop the treatment until we are happy that the ear canal is 100% healthy.
 Stopping too soon will guarantee a recurrence of the infection and may set up a highly resistant infection.

-Careful monitoring of the dogs ears for the early signs of inflammation and regular use of an ear cleaning agent will prevent most infections.
+Careful monitoring of the dog’s ears for the early signs of inflammation and regular use of an ear cleaning agent will prevent most infections.
 Ongoing treatment of any underlying allergy is also important.
 Keeping the ears free of inflammation and wax buildup will ensure they remain healthy.